 What Is the Best Way to Sleep After a Micro FUE Hair Transplant?

-Patients should sleep with their head elevated at a 45-degree angle for the first 3–5 nights, preferably using a neck pillow or two propped-up pillows.
+Patients should sleep with their head elevated at a 45-degree angle for the first 3 to 5 nights, preferably using a neck pillow or two propped-up pillows.
 This position helps reduce swelling and protects the grafts from rubbing against bedding, which could lead to dislodgement or trauma.
-It’s important to avoid turning sideways or sleeping face-down during this critical period.
+It is important to avoid turning sideways or sleeping face-down during this critical period.

 Expert insight supports this approach.
 Dr. William Rassman, author of the Hair Restoration Black Book, explains: “Sleeping at an angle minimizes fluid buildup and prevents unintended pressure that could compromise graft viability.”